Control Theory and Experimental Design in Diffusion Processes: Maximizing Fisher Information in Diffusion Processes

 which is maximized for $u = \pm \infty$.

 Aside from the question of mathematical well-posedness of the optimization problem~(\ref{optcontrol}), large values of $|u_t|$ constitutes an important practical issue: in experimental set-ups, $u_t$ may correspond to, say, an electrical current, and allowing $|u_t|$ to become too large may have undesirable consequences.
-In this paper we restrict $u_t$ to taking a finite set of values.
-An alternative way to ensure that solution to the control problem remain feasible is to add a penalty to the Fisher Information, so that \eqref{optcontrol} has a finite, well-defined, solution.
+An alternative to restricting to a finite set of values is to allow continuous values of $u$ but add a penalty to the Fisher Information, so that \eqref{optcontrol} has a finite, well-defined solution.